 Otranto, Southern Italy

 We have to admit, it was a big surprise when we landed in Otranto one Sunday afternoon.
-With a population of only six thousand people, the place was nonetheless chock-full of people hanging out, visiting with friends, eating in cafes.
-When we learned more about Otranto, it was clear that a common habit in this part of Italy is the "Passeggiata" that draws people out for strolls.
+With a population of only six thousand people, the place was chock-full of people hanging out outdoors, visiting with friends, and eating in cafes.
+We learned that a common habit in Otranto and in this part of Italy in general is the "Passeggiata," or promenade, that draws people out for strolls each day.

 A Great European Waterfront Few People Know About